srihithanayini/python/README.md

 * What are Functions?

+-> A function is a reusable block of code that performs a specific task.
-  A function is a block of code that performs a specific task. functions are 2 types.they are
+-> A function is a block of code that performs a specific task.
-  1)Built in functions
-  2)user defined functions
+-> Functions improve code reusability, readability, and maintainability.

   *Function syntax:
 def function_name(parameters):
-    # code
-    return value
-Functions in Python

-A function is a reusable block of code that performs a specific task.
-Functions improve code reusability, readability, and maintainability.

-🔹 Built-in Functions
+* Built-in Functions

-Python provides many built-in functions.
+-> Python provides many built-in functions.

 Examples: